Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data: Observations and Sample Selection

-Since the CEERS survey covers the previous CANDELS/EGS field, we also include the available ancillary data from HST.
+We also include the available ancillary data from HST since the CEERS survey covers the previous CANDELS/EGS field.
 In particular, we include a re-reduction of all the ACS and WFC3/IR imaging taken in these fields in the five filters: F606W, F814W, F125W, F140W, and F160W.
-The 5$\sigma$ depths measured in the 0\farcs32 circular apertures for the HST data range from 28.4 mag in F606W to 27.0 mag in F140W.
+The 5$\sigma$ depths measured in the 0\farcs48 circular apertures for the HST data range from 28.4 mag in F606W to 27.0 mag in F140W.
 While the HST NIR data are shallower, they still provide additional multi-wavelength constraints.
 Most importantly using the F160W filter allows us to use HST-dark galaxy selections analogous to previous HST+Spitzer searches (see next section).

-The multi-wavelength photometric catalogs were derived with \texttt{SExtractor} \citep[][]{Bertin96}.
-Sources were detected in the F444W image and photometry in other bands was measured in dual-image mode.
-In particular, we measure the fluxes in circular apertures of 0\farcs32 diameter, before correcting them to total using the AUTO flux measurement in the F444W image, which is based on Kron-like apertures.
-The input rms maps were normalized to match the true flux uncertainties measured in random sky positions.
-To account for systematic uncertainties in the photometry we apply an error floor of 5\% for all flux measurements.
+We match the point-spread functions (PSFs) in all but the WFC3 images to the F444W filter using the deconvolution algorithm from \citet{Lucy1974}.
+The multi-wavelength photometric catalogues were derived with \texttt{SExtractor} \citep[][]{Bertin96}, which we run in dual mode, using a PSF-matched, inverse-variance weighted stack of the F277W, F356W and F444W images as the detection image and measuring fluxes in all bands in circular apertures of 0\farcs48 diameter.
+We scale the obtained fluxes to total based on the AUTO flux measurements in the F444W image with the default Kron parameters.
+In order to take the PSF differences between F444W and the WFC3 filters into account, we match their PSFs to the F160W filter, which has the largest FWHM among all filters considered here.
+We run \texttt{SExtractor} again on the resulting images, using the same detection image as before.
+For each WFC3 filter, we then correct the fluxes measured in the original image to match the PSF-matched colour between the WFC3 filter and F444W respectively.
+As a general quality cut, the catalogue contains objects with S/N $>$ 5 in at least one of the available NIRCam-wide filters.
+We also removed objects near the edge and bad pixels, hence we guarantee that all the sources of the catalogue are not spurious.
+Finally, to account for systematic uncertainties in the photometry we apply an error floor of 5\% to all flux measurements.

-The final catalog includes about 17,000 sources with photometry in 12 bands, spanning 0.6 to 4.4 $\mu$m.
+The final catalogue includes $\mathrm{\sim 26,000}$ sources with photometry in 12 bands, spanning 0.6 to 4.4 $\mu$m.